davdar/maam/writeup/paper.markdown

 novel in this work:

-1. The monad, novel in this work, captures the state and control effects of the interpreter and gives rise to flow and path sensitivities.
+1. The monad, novel in this work, captures the state and control effects of the interpreter and gives rise to path and flow sensitivity.
 2. The abstract domain, which for this language is merely an abstraction for integers.
 3. Abstract Time, capturing call-site and object sensitivities.

-We place each of these parameters behind an abstract interface and leave their implementations opaque for the generic monadic interpreter.
-We give each of these parameters reasoning principles as we introduce them.
-These principles allow us to reason about the correctness of the generic interpreter independent of a particular instantiation.
-The goal is to factor as much of the proof-effort into what we can say about the generic interpreter.
-An instantiation of the interpreter need only justify that each parameter meets its local interface.
+We place each of these parameters behind an abstract interface and leave their implementations opaque when defining the monadic interpreter in Section
+\ref{the-interpreter}.
+Each of these parameters come with reasoning principles.
+These principles allow us to reason about the correctness of the generic interpreter independent of a particular instantiation of the parameters.
+The goal is to factor as much of the proof effort into what we can say about the generic interpreter independent of parameter instantiation.
+Then, an instantiation of the interpreter need only justify that each parameter meets its local interface.

 ## The Analysis Monad

 The monad for the interpreter captures the _effects_ of interpretation.
-There are two effects we wish to model in the interpreter: state and nondeterminism.
-The state effect will mediate how the interpreter interacts with state cells in the state space: `Env`, `Store`, `KAddr` and `KStore`.
+There are two effects in the interpreter: state and nondeterminism.
+The state effect will mediate how the interpreter interacts with state cells in the state space:
+`Env`, `Store`, `KAddr` and `KStore`.
 The nondeterminism effect will mediate branching in the execution of the interpreter.
-One of our results is that path and flow sensitivities can be recovered by altering how these effects interact in the monad.
+One of our results is that path and flow sensitivity can be recovered by altering how these effects interact in the monad.

 We use monadic state and nondeterminism effects to abstract over arbitrary _relational small-step state-machine semantics_.
 State effects correspond to